srubianof/AREP-LAB-5/README.md

 * [Maven](https://maven.apache.org) - Dependency Management
 ## Javadoc

-The complete documentation of the project can be found [here](https://srubianof.github.io/arep-lab-3-docs/).
+The complete documentation of the project is divided by components, the documentation for the Load Balancer can be found [here](https://github.com/srubianof/AREP-LAB-5/tree/master/Docs/LoadBalancer) and the documentation for the Web Server [here](https://github.com/srubianof/AREP-LAB-5/tree/master/Docs/WebServer)

 The complete report of the activity can be found [here](https://github.com/srubianof/AREP-LAB-3/blob/master/AREP_LAB_3.pdf)